Evizzo/Banking-and-ATM-system/README.md

-# Banking-and-ATM-system is the project im currently learning java and mysql on.
+# Banking-and-ATM-system is my first project i used to learn java and mysql.